sftsrv/lynks/README.md

 Some things that I still want to do before considering this project complete:

+- [ ] Add filter to view only broken links
 - [ ] Add tests for like everything
 - [ ] Respect resolution strategy when reading files as well
 - [ ] Flags for more specific behavior like: